 The older person, their family members or authorities may ask for an assessment of service needs, but if necessary, the request may also come from friends or neighbours.

-Family care is suitable for older persons who can still partly manage living at home and who do not need help from two carers at a time to cope with their personal daily life.
+Family care is suitable for older persons who can still partly manage living at home by themselves, who do not need help from two carers at a time to cope with their personal daily life and who can manage the night without regular help.
 Family care is also suitable for older persons who would like to live together with other people.